ambertunnell/documentation/content/en/security/cloud_security_management/_index.md

 {{< img src="security/csm_overview.png" alt="Cloud Security Management in Datadog" width="100%">}}

+## Prioritize and remediate important security issues

+The **Security Inbox** on the [CSM Overview][4] shows a list of prioritized security issues that require immediate attention.
+Security issues are a consolidation of other security detections and resource attributes such as publicly accessible, privileged role, and production environment.

+When remediated, these issues can meaningfully improve your organization's security.
+Use the inbox to prioritize which security issues to resolve, either by fixing the underlying issues or by muting the issue.

+{{< img src="security/csm/security-inbox.png" alt="The security inbox on the CSM overview shows prioritized issues for remediation" width="100%">}}

 ## Track your organization's health

-Use the posture and health identity scores to track your organization's health.
+Available for [CSM Misconfigurations][2] and CSM Identities, the posture and identity health scores help you track your organization's overall health.

-For CSM Identities, the health identity score...
+- **Posture score**: The percentage of your environment that satisfies all of your active out-of-the-box cloud and infrastructure compliance rules.
+- **Identity health score**: The percentage of your IAM resources that are configured securely.

+The scores automatically update as you resolve your organization's identity risk detections and security posture findings.
+Muting a finding or detection also removes it from the calculation of the score.

 **SCREENSHOT HERE**

-## Prioritize and remediate important security issues

-Use the **Security Inbox** to prioritize security issues to fix.

-Remediate security issues by fixing the underlying issues or by muting the issue.

-When you remediate an issue, the

-mute to remove from the score calculation.

-Publicly Accessible/Is Privileged/Has Privileged Role/Is In Production flags/attributes

-{{< img src="security/csm/security-inbox.png" alt="The security inbox on the CSM overview shows prioritized issues for remediation" width="100%">}}

 ## Explore issues in-depth using explorers